AI4ChemS/xraypro-web/README.md

 Note: When uploading your PXRD pattern (in the form of a .xy file), please ensure that the first line has the diffractometer configurations (radiation type, wavelength, etc.)

+## Privacy when using web application
+Our web app tool does **NOT** store any data that is inputted into the entry fields (there is no external database for this).

 ## Citation
 If our work is used, please cite us with the following BibTeX entry:
 ```bibtex